acc1729/anethaathira/characters/people_hidden.md

 Karst is a war general from a smaller city in Tetaco.
 The man is known for his for his tendancy to bury a city at the slightest sign of the presence of abberations, believing there to be an unholy invasion by outer kinds.
 Other cities are offered a choice: join his cause voluntary, or be crushed under the weight of his army.

+## Liam

+### Region: Tetoco
+### Nightshade

+Liam is a thief in the Nightshade clan, amongst the upper echelons of their tribe.
+Liam has mentored Cree Arkay and helped her develop her latent abilities.

 ## Malcolm